 Goodwill represents the excess of the cost of an acquisition over the fair value of the Group's share of the net identifiable assets of the acquired subsidiaries/associated companies/joint ventures at the date of acquisition.
 Goodwill on acquisitions of subsidiaries is included in intangible assets.
-Goodwill on acquisitions of associated companies/joint ventures is included in investments in associated companies/joint ventures.
+Goodwill on acquisitions of associated companies/joint ventures.
 Goodwill is tested at least annually for impairment and carried at cost less accumulated impairment losses.
 Impairment losses on goodwill are not reversed.
 Gains and losses on the disposal of an entity include the carrying amount of goodwill relating to the entity sold.